Radon Levels in your Off-Campus Home

 Radon is a tasteless, colorless, odorless, radioactive gas that comes from the natural breakdown of uranium.
 It is found in nearly all types of soil and rock.
 Due to the geology in this area, we tend to see high levels of radon in Washtenaw County homes.

-- Washtenaw County Environmental Health Division
+- Washtenaw County Environmental Health Department.

 Testing kits and more information are available from Washtenaw County at: